 International students will complete some forms for payroll sign-up in Workday, but will fill out the I-9 Employment Eligibility Verification form in the ISSO office during check-in.
 This form verifies your eligibility to be paid as a graduate student.
 The I-9 needs to be filed on or before the first day of employment listed on your letter of intent.
 Also, you may be eligible for a Tax Treaty exemption, which will lower the amount of U.S taxes you must pay.
 If eligible, you will fill out Form 8233 each year.
 The forms to claim Tax Treaty exemption may be completed in in the ISU Payroll office located on the first floor of the Administrative Services Building.

 Graduate students on assistantship are appointed on a standard academic term (fall, spring = academic year) and during summer term and are paid monthly at the end of each month through direct deposit.
 While every effort will be made to make sure you are paid on time, your support cannot be processed until the onboarding process is complete.
 Please arrive with sufficient funds to live on until you receive your first paycheck, which could be the end of September if you are not paid at the end of August.
 Your first check will be retroactive to your appointment term start date.

 Pick up your University ID Card

-New - due to COVID-19!
-The University ID card (UID) office in 0530 Beardshear Hall will provide you with a link to submit your photo so they can print your ID card before you arrive on August 10.
-They will provide more information about how to pick up your card once you arrive on campus.
+The University ID card (UID) office is located in 0530 Beardshear Hall.
+Their office will provide more information about how to pick up your UID card once you arrive on campus.
 Your UID is your student identification, library card, meal card (if you have a residence hall meal plan); access card to university services, CyRide card, and cash card (if you activate the cash stripe).